geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/migration-guide.md

 #### Client.APIRoot no longer defaults to 'ese'.
 - The default APIRoot has been removed to align with the new HTTP API.

+#### Client event names changed.
+They are now the same as the Job events.
+- Renamed 'JobAccepted' to 'Accepted'.
+- Renamed 'JobStarted' to 'Started'.
+- Renamed 'JobProgress' to 'Progress'.
+- Renamed 'JobCompleted' to 'Completed'.
+- Renamed 'JobSucceeded' to 'Succeeded'.
+- Renamed 'JobFailed' to 'Failed'.

 ### Service Class
 #### Service.info() no longer contains task list.
 - See [ServiceInfo](#serviceinfo) below for details.